MrGiovanni/R-Super/rsuper_train/Merlin_demo.md

 Find the final results in result/test_on_merlin/abdomenatlas/merlin_pancreas/metrics.csv.
 The file includes sensitivity, specificity and F1-Score at multiple decision thresholds.

+The flag --organ_mask_on_lesions can be set in predict_abdomenatlas.py and it may improve detection by removing false-positive tumors outside of the organ.
+However, it can reduce dice for large tumors, because they can grow way beyond the organ.

 <details>
 <summary style="margin-left: 25px;">Decision thresholds and AUC</summary>
 <div style="margin-left: 25px;">